 I grew up on the family farm and worked there during school holidays but never thought I wanted to go into farming.
 I went to Durham University and studied environmental science, which I chose because I enjoyed geography and biology.
 I really didn’t have a career in mind.
 In my last year of university, I decided instead of working on the farm during harvest I would get another job and I ended up at Tesco.
 It was that experience of working there, dealing with the general public, which made me realise working on the farm (without the general public) was maybe not a bad option!

-When I did finally come home to the farm 14 years ago farming was at a pretty low ebb.
+When I did finally come home to the farm in 2003, farming was at a pretty low ebb.
 We had experienced £60/t wheat and spending a lot of time ploughing and cultivating did not make economic sense.
-So this got me interested in minimum tillage.
+So, this got me interested in minimum tillage.
 This interest led into looking closer at soil and soil health and I started doing a lot of reading around soils, conservation agriculture and regenerative agriculture.
 My research made me realise there was another way of farming that did not involve high energy and chemical inputs.
 I now have a mini library at home of books on sustainable agriculture.
 My motivation is to be able to produce food with minimum inputs, I believe it makes economic, environmental and social sense.
 This whole goal depends on us improving soil health.

 You can view Andy's Nuffield report 'The potential for companion cropping and intercropping on UK arable farms' here.